Ray MacDonald

-Ray MacDonald (เรย์ แมคโดนัลด์; born May 21, 1977) is a Thai actor, adventurer, television presenter and host.
-He won Best Actor awards at the Thailand National Film Association Awards in 1997 and 1998 for his roles in Fun Bar Karaoke, the debut feature by Pen-Ek Ratanaruang, and O-Negative, which co-starred Tata Young.
-MacDonald has also been featured in Fake and the Pang Brothers' The Eye 10.
+Ray MacDonald (เรย์ แมคโดนัลด์; 21 May 1977 – 19 August 2026) was a Thai actor, adventurer and television presenter.
+He won Best Actor awards at the Thailand National Film Association Awards in 1997 - and 1998 - for his roles in Fun Bar Karaoke, the debut feature by Pen-Ek Ratanaruang, and O-Negative, which co-starred Tata Young.
+MacDonald was also featured in Fake and the Pang Brothers' The Eye 10.

-He portrayed Dark Ultraman in the PROJECT ULTRAMAN television series.
+MacDonald portrayed Dark Ultraman in the PROJECT ULTRAMAN television series.

 In 2007, he co-starred in the supernatural thriller, Opapatika.

+MacDonald died on 19 August 2026, at the age of 49.